• Recipes Index

 Have you ever had a zucchini brownie?
 Sometimes zucchini brownies can taste more cake-like than brownie-like.
 It’s tricky to get the fudgy-ness when you’re adding all the moisture from the zucchini.
 This recipe retains fudgy-ness by leaving out the eggs and adding in chocolate chips.
 Leaving out eggs also makes this an awesome dessert to make for vegan friends.
 Just make sure your chocolate chips are vegan.

-Pan of fudgy zucchini brownies.One more thing: don’t be alarmed with how dry the mixture will seem before you add in the zucchini…the zucchini will let off just the right amount of moisture to bring it all together.
+Pan of fudgy zucchini brownies.One more thing: don’t be alarmed by how dry the mixture will seem before you add in the zucchini…the zucchini will let off just the right amount of moisture to bring it all together.
 If you are using frozen zucchini, let it thaw first.
-When it thaws it will let off moisture, do not drain it, add it all in.
+When it thaws, it will let off moisture.
+Do not drain the water; add it all in.

 You can leave these brownies plain or you can top them with powdered sugar or even chocolate fudge frosting when they are nice and cooled after baking.
 I can’t wait for you to try them.
 While they aren’t a traditional brownie, you will love this seasonal take on such a classic treat!